Trent Edwards: Buffalo Bills

-Edwards was drafted by the Buffalo Bills in the third round (92nd overall) of the 2007 NFL Draft.
+Edwards was selected by the Buffalo Bills in the third round (92nd overall) of the 2007 NFL draft.
 Edwards was a part of the Willis McGahee trade that sent McGahee to the Baltimore Ravens for the Ravens' third-round pick in March 2007.
 After the draft, Hall of Fame coach Bill Walsh contacted Bills general manager Marv Levy to express his confidence in Edwards' abilities.

 2007

-Edwards made his NFL debut on September 23, 2007 in the Bills' third regular season game against the New England Patriots, after the Bills' starter J. P. Losman was injured in the first quarter.
+Edwards made his NFL debut on September 23, 2007, in the Bills' third regular season game against the New England Patriots, after the Bills' starter J. P. Losman was injured in the first quarter.
 In his first game, Edwards completed 10 of 20 passes for 97 yards with no touchdowns and one interception.

-In his first NFL start on September 30, 2007 against the New York Jets, he made 22 of 28 passes for 234 yards with a touchdown and an interception, leading the Bills to their first win of the season.
+In his first NFL start on September 30, 2007, against the New York Jets, he made 22 of 28 passes for 234 yards with a touchdown and an interception, leading the Bills to their first win of the season.
 His first NFL touchdown was a one-yard play-action pass on fourth and goal to Michael Gaines.
 In his second start, against the Dallas Cowboys on Monday Night Football, Edwards completed 23 of 31 pass attempts for 176 yards and an interception as Buffalo narrowly lost 25–24.

 During the game against the New York Jets in week 8, Edwards sprained his right wrist, and was held out of the next game, allowing Losman to reclaim the starting job.
 In week 13, following a string of poor performances by Losman, Bills coach Dick Jauron named Edwards the starter against the Washington Redskins.
 Edwards led the Bills to a victory over the Redskins in which he led his first fourth quarter comeback, completing three passes to set up the game-winning field goal.
 As a result, he was named the NFL Rookie of the Week.
-The following week against the winless Miami Dolphins, he passed for 165 yards and a career-high four touchdown passes to lead the Bills to a 38-17 win.
+The following week against the winless Miami Dolphins, he passed for 165 yards and a career-high four touchdown passes to lead the Bills to a 38–17 win.
 Despite losing the last three games of the season, Edwards was named to the all-rookie team after the season was completed.